scie1006-2023/comp/workshop3.md

    ![Alt text](images/wifi-new2.png)

    iii.
-Click the Connect button on BU-Standard again, and input your password to connect to the netwrok.
+Click the Connect button on BU-Standard again and input your password to connect to the network.

    ![Alt text](images/wifi4.png)
 3. Right-click the desktop and select Create New, followed by Folder.